matiziel/school-scheduler/README.md

 # school-scheduler

-Simple app to make school schedule powered by ASP.NET Core MVC and Entity Framework with handling optimistic concurrency.<br/>
+Simple app to make school schedule powered by ASP.NET Core Web Api and Entity Framework with handling optimistic concurrency on server side and React on client side<br/>

+## Server

 ### requirements
 .NET Core 5.0<br/>